study-groups/.github/README.md

 In 2018-2020 dozens of workgroups at Thinkful and on various Discord channels were created where we engaged in 6-week project-based meetups.
-This collection of 20+ is a result of that work.
-As of fall 2022, many of the repos remain active, including:
+This collection of 20+ repos is a result of that work.
+As of fall 2022, many remain active, including:

 - [ds-study-group](https://github.com/study-groups/ds-study-group): fundamentals of data science
 - [devops-study-group](https://github.com/study-groups/devops-study-group): Linux, Dask, Ray